ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 # get terminal info
 infocmp

-# cat - output content of file to stdout
+# CAT - output content of file to stdout
 cat file

-# tac - opposite of cat, output file in reverse order of lines to stdout
+# TAC - opposite of cat, output file in reverse order of lines to stdout
 tac file

-# touch - create an empty file
+# TOUCH - create an empty file
 touch foofile

-# readlink - get full absolute path of file (osx coreutils has this)
+# READLINK - get full absolute path of file (osx coreutils has this)
 readlink foo        # might print /users/foouser/folder/foo

-# truncate - shrink or extend file size
-truncate --size 1 foofile  # only keep the first byte of file, truncate rest

-# mkdir - make a dir
+# MKDIR - Make a dir
 mkdir -p middir/finaldir    # -p will create any intermediate dirs that might not exist

-# cp - copy
+# CP - copy
-cp -al dirA dirB  # recursively hardlink everything in dirA to dirB
+cp -al dirA dirB  # recursively hardlink everything in dirA to dirB cp -l               # make copies but just hard links, gnu/linux has this, osx does not cp -rl dirA dirB # recursively copy all of dir a to b, but just hard links, gnu/linux supports this, not osx

-# scp - secure copy, (based on ssh protocol)
+# SCP - secure copy, (based on ssh protocol)
 # not well maintained, and rec'd to use rsync or SFTP instead, in openssh 9.0 scp client actually uses SFTP
 scp /path/to/file someuser@somehost:/some/remote/path/destfilename
 scp -r /path/to/folder someuser@somehost:/some/remote/path/destfolder   # copy whole folder